Revature1705May15Java/workspace/James_Champ_Code/week01/README.md

   + First set of in class programming excercises.
 + Excercises2
   + Second set of in class programming excercises.
-+ Lambdas
-  + Some examples of Java lambda expressions.
 + StudentRepo
   + Student repository project.
 + SynchTest